annov723/TTTGame/README.md

 - maybe add some animations like confetti when the winner is announced
 - animated game logo in the menu (can pop up when the menu is opening
 - allow users to pick the color of their X and O?
-- I'm sure the code can be optimalized somehow but for now my algorithmic an Java knowledge is to small to propose any suggestions
+- I'm sure the code can be optimalized somehow but for now my algorithmic and Java knowledge is to small to propose any suggestions
 - make an online version to play with people from all over the world :)